 With a well-coordinated product mix from Europe and Asia we offer our customers a broad and constantly up-dated selection of feminine outfits which perfectly balance style, quality and price.
 Behind this recipe for success are over 4,300 motivated and competent employees who are committed to meeting the challenge of our corporate vision.

-We’re always near at hand with over 630 ORSAY shops in the following countries: Germany - Austria - Switzerland - Poland - Czech Republic - Hungary - Slovenia - Slovakia - Croatia - Ukraine - Russia - Latvia - Bosnia-Herzegovina - Serbia - Romania - Bulgaria - Montenegro - Malta - Moldova - Republic of Kosovo - Estonia - Albania - Armenia - Finland - Belarus - Georgia.
+We’re always near at hand with over 630 ORSAY shops in the following countries: Germany - Austria - Switzerland - Poland - Czech Republic - Hungary - Slovenia - Slovakia - Croatia - Ukraine - Latvia - Bosnia-Herzegovina - Serbia - Romania - Bulgaria - Montenegro - Malta - Moldova - Republic of Kosovo - Estonia - Albania - Armenia - Finland - Belarus - Georgia.

 Find store: STORE FINDER

 Furthermore, in Germany, Austria, Poland, Slovakia, Czech Republic, Romania and Hungary we are available 24/24 via our ONLINE SHOP at orsay.com and in online application.

 - Support center in Willstätt/Germany and support center logistics in Wrocław/Poland

 We all love fashion and trends.
 But this also has a great impact on our environment.
 A rethinking has already taken place in the fashion industry and we at ORSAY are also contributing to a positive change in the future of fashion with the launch of our new, more sustainable collection.
 We know that we have not yet reached our goal and that a lot of work lies ahead of us.
 But we also believe that the economy is a motor for change.
 This is why we work with partners who share our values and we are driven to uplift those who are open to improve for a better future.
 We are committed to social justice and environmental protection.
 We take responsibility for our products, the materials we use and the people involved in their manufacture.